decentralizedthoughts/decentralizedthoughts.github.io/_posts/2019-06-17-the-threshold-adversary.markdown

 In addition to limiting the adversary via a communication model [synchrony, asynchrony, or partial synchrony](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/), we need some way to limit the power of the adversary to corrupt parties.

 > Power tends to corrupt, and absolute power corrupts absolutely.
 > -- <cite> [John Dalberg-Acton 1887](https://en.wikipedia.org/wiki/John_Dalberg-Acton,_1st_Baron_Acton) </cite>

 As John observed almost 150 years ago, if the adversary has no limits to his power, then there is very little we can do.
 Let's begin with the traditional notion of a *threshold adversary* as used in Distributed Computing and Cryptography to limit the power of the adversary.

 ## The threshold adversary

 The traditional and simple model is that of a *threshold adversary* given a static group of ***n*** nodes.

 A threshold adversary is an adversary that can corrupt up to ***f*** nodes.
 There are three typical thresholds:

 1. $f<n$ where the adversary can corrupt all parties but one.
 Sometimes called the *dishonest majority* model or the [anytrust](https://www.ohmygodel.com/publications/d3-eurosec12.pdf) model.
 2. $f<n/2$ where the adversary can corrupt a minority of the nodes.
 Often called the *dishonest minority* model.
 3. $f<n/3$ where the adversary can corrupt less than a third of the nodes.

 There are many examples of protocols that work in the above threshold models.
 Here are some classics:

 1. The Dolev, Strong [Broadcast protocol](https://www.cs.huji.ac.il/~dolev/pubs/authenticated.pdf)  solves Byzantine broadcast assuming an adversary that can corrupt up to $n-1$ parties out of $n$ in the Synchronous model.
 See [this post](https://decentralizedthoughts.github.io/2019-12-22-dolev-strong/) for details.
 2. Lamport's [Paxos](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf) protocol solves state machine replication assuming an adversary that can corrupt less than $n/2$ parties out of $n$ in the Partially synchronous model.
 See [this post](https://decentralizedthoughts.github.io/2022-11-04-paxos-via-recoverable-broadcast/) for details.
 3. Ben Or's [randomized protocol](http://www.cs.utexas.edu/users/lorenzo/corsi/cs380d/papers/p27-ben-or.pdf) solves Byzantine agreement in the Asynchronous model assuming a $f<n/5$ threshold.
 This was later [improved by Bracha](https://core.ac.uk/download/pdf/82523202.pdf) to the optimal $f<n/3$ bound.
 See [this series of posts](https://decentralizedthoughts.github.io/2022-03-30-asynchronous-agreement-part-one-defining-the-problem/) for details.

+There are other less common thresholds.
+For example, [perfect asynchronous verifiable secret sharing](https://decentralizedthoughts.github.io/2020-07-15-asynchronous-fault-tolerant-computation-with-optimal-resilience/) requires $f<n/4$.
+And there are even bounds that are not integer divisions of $n$.
+For example, [2 round unauthenticated reliable broadcast](https://decentralizedthoughts.github.io/2021-09-29-the-round-complexity-of-reliable-broadcast/) requires $f < (n+1)/4$.

 ## Proof of work and proof of stake